Smart job seekers use resume keywords to help recruiters find them in applicant tracking systems and on job boards.

 Pull up your resume and your LinkedIn profile.
 Look for keywords that might have alternatives.
 Ask a friend to check too.

-Then search on LinkedIn for each possibility.
-Go with the most common version of each of your keywords because those are the ones recruiters will likely use to find you.
+Then search LinkedIn for each possibility.
+Go with the most common version of each of your keywords because those are the ones recruiters will likely use to find you on LinkedIn and in their ATS.

 Per Renee’s comment below, it’s a good idea to use the less common version(s) too.

-Note: When responding to a job posting via an automated system, be sure to use the keywords mentioned in the posting.
+Note: When responding to a job posting via an ATS, be sure to use keywords mentioned in the posting.
 If you’re not sure what they are, ask yourself, “Which words in this text would I search on to find people like me in a database?”
 That should get you there.

 Let’s Connect on LinkedIn